New Hampshire Air National Guard

 The New Hampshire Air National Guard (NH ANG) is the aerial militia of the U.S. state of New Hampshire.
-It is a reserve of the United States Air Force and along with the New Hampshire Army National Guard, an element of the New Hampshire National Guard of the much larger United States National Guard Bureau.
+It is a reserve of the United States Air Force and along with the New Hampshire Army National Guard, an element of the New Hampshire National Guard of the larger United States National Guard Bureau.

 As state militia units, the units in the NH ANG are not in the normal United States Air Force chain of command.
-They are under the jurisdiction of the Governor of New Hampshire through the office of the Adjutant General of New Hampshire, unless they are federalized by order of the President of the United States.
+They are under the jurisdiction of the governor of New Hampshire through the office of the Adjutant General of New Hampshire, unless they are federalized by order of the president of the United States.
 The NH ANG is headquartered in Newington, with a postal address of Portsmouth.

 Overview

 Under the "Total Force" concept, New Hampshire Air National Guard (NH ANG) units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
-NH ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
+NH ANG units are trained and equipped by the Air Force and are operationally gained by a major command of the USAF if federalized.
 In addition, the NH ANG forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state militia units the elements of the NH ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, as state militia units the elements of the NH ANG are subject to being activated by order of the governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.